gravitational/teleport/examples/aws/terraform/ha-autoscale-cluster/README.md

 # This will be used for internet access for users connecting to teleport proxy
 export TF_VAR_route53_domain="cluster.example.com"

+# (optional) If using ACM, set an additional DNS alias which will be added pointing to the NLB.
+This can
+# be used with clients like kubectl which should target a DNS record.
+This will also add the DNS name to the
+# Teleport Kubernetes config to prevent certificate SNI issues.
+You can use this DNS name with commands like:
+# `tctl auth sign --user=foo --format=kubernetes --out=kubeconfig --proxy=https://cluster-nlb.example.com:3026`
+# This setting only takes effect when using ACM, it will be ignored otherwise.
+#export TF_VAR_route53_domain_acm_nlb_alias="cluster-nlb.example.com"

 # Bucket name to store encrypted letsencrypt certificates.
 export TF_VAR_s3_bucket_name="teleport.example.com"